UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-digitalke/README.md

 --- Structure ---

 Our repository includes 150 primary paragraphs.
 For each primary paragraph, there are three corresponding paragraphs representing neutrality, entailment, and contradiction, totaling 450 additional paragraphs.
+These are saved directly in folder Paragraphs and also in the original Word file, which can be accessed through our repository.

+The entire dataset consists of the following parts:
+- "Paragraphs" - the whole dataset, including original extracted paragraphs, creative prompts and three paragraphs expressing neutrality, entailment and contradiction, for each of the original paragraph respectively.
+- "evaluation-ChatGPT.xlsx" - statistic analysis comparing the performance of ChatGPT-3.5 and ChatGPT-4 in recognizing the semantic relationship between paragraphs.
+- "report/code" - contains both codes used for preprocessing and K-means clustering.